Description

 Risk and Exploitability

-The CVSS score is not listed, and the EPSS score is unavailable, making it difficult to quantify severity.
-The vulnerability is listed as not being in the CISA KEV catalog, suggesting it is not known to be actively exploited.
+The EPSS score is < 1%, indicating a very low probability of exploitation while still making it difficult to quantify overall severity.
+The CVSS score is 7.8, reflecting a moderate to high impact.
+The vulnerability is not listed in the CISA KEV catalog, suggesting it is not known to be actively exploited.
 However, a use‑after‑free in kernel code is a high‑impact flaw; exploitation would likely require local control over batman‑adv traffic or the ability to trigger multiple shutdown paths.
-Inferred from the description, the attack vector appears to be local or through manipulation of batman‑adv control packets.
 The risk remains significant for systems that run batman‑adv services without the patch.

 Remediation